Country/region and language selection

 Sprecher hält Vortrag vor einem Publikum

 Find out how laser technology is redefining the production of lower-emission brake discs!
 Watch the expertise of our speaker Dr.-Ing.
 Axel Frey from the comfort of your own desk.
-The recording of his presentation from the June 19th at EuroBrake is available now.
+The recording of his presentation from the June 19th June at EuroBrake is available as a recording now.

 Find out more